[From the Community Collection, a public trust in Agincourt, Iowa]

 SIMPLE vs. COMPLEX: Simple is not simplistic; neither is a complex thing convoluted or chaotic.
 Both have their proper place as characteristics in works of art and our appreciation for them.
 It is pattern and its detection which are common to these opposing ideas.

 “If we cannot tell a story about what happened to us, nothing has happened to us.”

 ART TELLS A TALE: Each work of art is a story.
+[Some stories are works of art, too.]
 It may have been intended by the artist.
 It may have been inferred by another, a critic, an authority, or art historian.
 But equally valid and probably more important, the story will develop within the viewer herself.
 Something about the actors or their actions within the work resonate, conjure, arouse reaction from the observer, bringing to mind …

 TALISMAN, TOUCHSTONE, METAPHOR, MEME: The fundamental questions remain: When does a bunch of art become a collection?
 What could possibly be the purpose behind its accumulation and how does that differ from the manifold ways it might be used?

 <a work in progress / come back again soon>